Whirlpool Washer F9 Error Code: Drain System Fault Category

 Can a cracked pressure hose really cause F9?

-F9 appears after the wash is done and clothes are clean.
-Why?
+Why does F9 appear after the wash is done and clothes are clean?

 Related Whirlpool Washer Error Codes